Axis-Fi/axis-core/design/EMPA.md

 ### Seller Creates Auction

 A seller creating an auction is the first step in the lifecycle.
 They provide common auction parameters as well as auction specific parameters to the BatchAuctionHouse contract to kick it off.
-They must approve the BatchAuctionHouse for the token they are selling (base token) or provide a Hooks contract that will settle the auction.
+They must approve the BatchAuctionHouse for the token they are selling (base token) or provide a Callbacks contract that will settle the auction.

 ```mermaid
 sequenceDiagram